-He didn’t say a word or change his gait though he did stop once already thinking that doing so would tip them off, but they proved less intelligent than he first realized.
+He didn’t say a word, or change his gait, though he did stop once already thinking that doing so would tip them off, but they proved less intelligent than he first realized.
 So he waited.
-After another half mile, he began to grow impatient and was ready to have it over with so he stopped at a suitable stone by the road and pretended to catch his breath.
+After another half mile passed and he began to grow impatient and was ready to have it over with so he stopped at a suitable stone by the road and pretended to catch his breath.
 It worked.

 Two of the young men burst out of the trees.
 The old man never turned to face them.
 He didn’t feel up to acting like a scared old traveler today.
 The larger of them drove a knife in his back.
 He felt the iron split his flesh and push further into his torso.
 He found the attack quite rude but didn’t complain.
 He let out a small umph and fell to the ground.
 He could now act dead and get the mugging finished with no further effort on his part.